Almas-Ali/Almas-Ali/README.md

 <br/><hr><br/>
 <p align='center'>
-  Do you like my open source projects? <a href='https://stars.github.com/nominate/'>Nominate me to Github Stars.</a>
+  Do you like my open source projects? <a href='https://stars.github.com/nominate/'>Nominate me to Github Stars ⭐</a>
 </p>
 </p>